Faithful universal graphs for minor-closed classes: Polynomial near-faithful (induced) universal graphs

-To obtain a construction which works for induced subgraphs, we note that there are only $2^{O(\ell^2)}=O_k(1)$ possibilities for which graphs may be induced in a bag.
-More precisely, the construction for $T_U$ and $U$ is as follows: \begin{itemize} \item In iteration $0$, for each graph $H$ on $\ell$ vertices, we create a root bag $R_H$ consisting of $\ell$ vertices which induce the graph $H$ in $U$. \item For $i\in \{1,\dots, d\}$, for each bag $B$ created in iteration $i-1$, for each subset $S\subseteq B$, for each graph $H$ on $\ell$ vertices containing $U[S]$ as induced subgraph, we create two child bags $B'$ and $B''$ of $B$ consisting of $S$ and $\ell-|S|$ new vertices.
+We now explain how to obtain a construction which works for induced subgraphs.
+As the proof is very similar as the proof above, we only explain the main new ingredients and omit the technical details.
+We note that there are only $2^{O(\ell^2)}=O_k(1)$ possibilities for which graphs may be induced in a bag.
+More precisely, the construction for $T_U$ and $U$ is as follows: \begin{itemize} \item In iteration $-1$, we create an empty root bag $B_{\emptyset}$. \item In iteration $0$, for each graph $H$ on $\ell$ vertices, we create a bag $B_H$ consisting of $\ell$ vertices which induce the graph $H$ in $U$, and we join all bags $B_H$ to the root bag $B_{\emptyset}$ in $T_U$. \item For $i\in \{1,\dots, d\}$, for each bag $B$ created in iteration $i-1$, for each subset $S\subseteq B$, for each graph $H$ on $\ell$ vertices containing $U[S]$ as induced subgraph, we create two child bags $B'$ and $B''$ of $B$ consisting of $S$ and $\ell-|S|$ new vertices.
 In the graph $U$, we already defined which edges are present for vertices in $S$.
 We place edges between vertices in $B'$ and $B''$ to ensure $U$ induces $H$ on the bag (while keeping the edges between vertices of $S$ exactly the same). \end{itemize} Since we still create $O_k(1)$ new bags for each bag of the previous iteration, and repeat this $O(\log n)$ times, the resulting graph has $n^{O_k(1)}$ vertices, as desired. \end{proof} We obtain the following immediate corollaries of Theorem \ref{tw upper bound} for $k=1$ and $k=2$, where we use the fact that a graph has treewidth at most 2 if and only if it is $K_4$-minor-free, that $K_4$-minor-free graphs are planar, and the fact that $K_7$ has treewidth 6.

 \begin{corollary} The class of trees has induced-universal graphs of treewidth 2 and polynomial order.
 In particular the class of trees has planar induced-universal graphs of polynomial order. \end{corollary} \begin{corollary} The class of graphs of treewidth 2 has induced-universal graphs of treewidth 5 and polynomial order.
 In particular the class of $K_4$-minor-free graphs has $K_7$-minor-free induced-universal graphs of polynomial order. \end{corollary} The result of Corollary~\ref{cor:poly upper bound1} provides a positive answer to Problem~\ref{pro:3}.